 Workshops and classes: The site offers paid writers’ workshops, which include script analysis, editing and notes.
 There is also an exciting option to have loglines reviewed at no charge by one of the site’s experts.
 Script Pipeline offers training and mentorship services for television and movie writers.
 Individuals can choose from multiple packages, with the classes being held over the phone or in-person over a set time period.

 Writer’s database: A highlight of the site, writer’s database welcomes writers to submit questions to Script Pipeline executives for in-depth feedback.
 For writers who want to benefit from constructive critique handed down from those who are well-versed with the craft and have boots-on-the-ground industry experience, the database is an excellent place to begin.

 The site is also home to news and information on the latest screenplay successes.
 A paid registration at Script Pipeline is money well spent if individuals are committed to take full advantage of all the resources and opportunities offered by the site.
-Interested writers can contact the website or visit their Facebook page.
+Interested writers can contact the website.